sergiocarracedo/axios-utils/packages/lib/README.md

 ### `setupJwtAuth`
 This utility is used to automatically add JWT token to your axios requests.
 It will automatically refresh the token if it is expired.
 It also provides a way to automatically execute a callback function when the token is expired or on 401 errors.

+> This guard doesn't check the token signature.
+It only checks the token expiration date, but your application must validate the token signature.
 ```ts
 ```